NguyenTanKhanh/Hit_to_lead/README.md

 ## ⚖️ License

-This project has **no formal license** and is provided freely for **educational, academic, and non-commercial use**.
-Feel free to use, modify, and share this repository.

 > ⚠️ Note: If you use this workflow for publication or product development, please consider citing the original papers ....